nv-morpheus/Morpheus/examples/digital_fingerprinting/README.md

 Key Differences:
  * A single pipeline which performs both training and inference
- * Requires no external servies
+ * Requires no external services
  * Can be run from the Morpheus CLI

 ### The "Production" Example

-This example is designed to show what a full scale, productionr ready, DFP deployment in Morpheus would look like.
-It contains all of the necessary componets (such as a model store), to allow multiple Morpheus pipelines to communicate at a scale that can handle the workload of an entire company.
+This example is designed to show what a full scale, production ready, DFP deployment in Morpheus would look like.
+It contains all of the necessary components (such as a model store), to allow multiple Morpheus pipelines to communicate at a scale that can handle the workload of an entire company.

 Key Differences:
  * Multiple pipelines are specialized to perform either training or inference